grappendorf/caretaker-server/README.md

 ### Nuvola Icon Set icons

-Uses some of the Nuvola Icon Set icons
-Licensed under the GNU LGPL 2.1 license
+Uses some of the "Nuvola Icon Set" icons by David Vignoni Licensed under the GNU LGPL 2.1 license
 You find the license at http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html You find the icon set at http://www.icon-king.com/projects/nuvola/

 ### Kyo Tux Soft icons

-Uses some of the Kyo Tux Soft icons
-Licensed under the Creative Commons (Attribution-Noncommercial-Share Alike 3.0 Unported) license You find the license at http://creativecommons.org/licenses/by-nc-sa/3.0/ You find the icon set at https://www.iconfinder.com/iconsets/softicons
+Uses some of the "Soft icons" icons by "Kyo Tux" Licensed under the Creative Commons (Attribution-Noncommercial-Share Alike 3.0 Unported) license You find the license at http://creativecommons.org/licenses/by-nc-sa/3.0/ You find the icon set at https://www.iconfinder.com/iconsets/softicons

+### I like buttons icons

+Uses some of the "I like buttons" icons by "MazeNL77" Licensed under a free for commercial use license
+You find the icon set at https://www.iconfinder.com/iconsets/ilb

+### Crystal Clear icon

+Uses some of the "Crystal Clear" icons by Everaldo Coelho Licensed under the GNU LGPL 3 license
+You can find the license at http://www.gnu.org/licenses/lgpl-3.0.html You can find the icon set at https://www.iconfinder.com/iconsets/CrystalClear

 ### Third party gems